caoymg/RecSys-Note/notes on shallow model.md

 ![img](https://p1-tt-ipv6.byteimg.com/origin/pgc-image/419d5121d51248ddab50aaecdc03e9fe)

-我们绘制等级1，…，K, 使用函数t(x) = (x−1)/(K−1)，使有效评分值的范围与我们的模型所做的预测范围匹配。用最速下降法使上述目标函数最小化需要的时间与观测次数成线性关系。We map the ratings 1, ..., K to the interval [0, 1] using the function t(x) = (x − 1)/(K − 1), so that the range of valid rating values matches the range of predictions our model makes.
+We map the ratings 1, ..., K to the interval [0, 1] using the function t(x) = (x − 1)/(K − 1), so that the range of valid rating values matches the range of predictions our model makes.
 Minimizing the objective function given above using steepest descent takes time linear in the number of observations.

-当被训练的模型有30个因子时，这个算法在Matlab中的一个简单实现允许我们在一个小时内对整个Netflix数据集进行一次扫描。A simple implementation of this algorithm in Matlab allows us to make one sweep through the entire Netflix dataset in less than an hour when the model being trained has 30 factors.